 • Practice good vaginal hygiene (wiping front to back when you go to the bathroom, changing underwear daily, not leaving period products over the recommended time frame, etc).

-• Use vagina-friendly period products (unscented options with clean ingredients are best)
+• Use microbiome-friendly period products (unscented options with clean ingredients are best)

 • Monitor your vaginal microbiome